-A criminal law has been introduced to the Oklahoma State Senate, which would expand the definition of first degree murder.
+A bill has been introduced to the Oklahoma State Senate that would expand the definition of first-degree murder.
 Senate Bill 1066 is aimed at providing express statutory consequences for the state's drug manufacturing and distribution problem.
 While common sense might suggest that first-degree murder is a simple concept, the legal interpretation provides various elements and situations to which first-degree murder may or may not apply.

 According to Oklahoma Criminal Law, a person commits murder in the first degree when that person illegally and with malice causes the death of another human being.
 Notice that a person does not have to "kill" another in the colloquial sense.
 One must only cause the death of another with malice.
 This distinction allows one to commit first-degree murder by severely injuring another person if that injury eventually leads to their death.